-The market price of our common stock may experience significant volatility from time to time.
+The market price of our common stock has experienced, and may continue to experience, significant volatility from time to time.
+For example, in the 52 weeks ended January 31, 2004, our common stock traded between \$11.01 per share and \$39.00 per share.
 Such volatility may be affected by factors such as our quarterly operating results or changes in the economy, financial markets or apparel and retail industries.
 In recent years, the U.S. stock market has experienced extreme price and volume fluctuations, which have sometimes affected the market price of the securities issued by a particular company which may be unrelated to the operational performance of the company.
 This type of market effect could impact our common stock price as well.
-In addition, we may be subject to securities class action litigation if the market price of our stock experiences significant volatility.
-Such litigation may divert our management's attention and resources from normal operations, which may have a material adverse effect on our business.
+The volatility of our common stock means that it is more likely that our common stock will have traded down substantially at such time as you may look to sell your shares of our common stock.

-THE APPAREL INDUSTRY IS HEAVILY INFLUENCED BY GENERAL ECONOMIC CYCLES.
+THE APPAREL INDUSTRY IS HEAVILY INFLUENCED BY GENERAL ECONOMIC CYCLES; CONSUMER SPENDING MAY DECREASE DURING AN ECONOMIC DOWNTURN OR A TIME OF POLITICAL INSTABILITY.

 The apparel industry is cyclical and is dependent upon the overall level of consumer spending.
 Purchases of apparel and related goods (in particular, higher priced goods) tend to be highly correlated with cycles in the disposable income of consumers.
 Our customers anticipate and respond to adverse changes in economic conditions and uncertainty by reducing inventories and canceling orders.
-As a result, any deterioration in general economic or political conditions, or acts of war or terrorism that diminish consumer spending in the United States could reduce our sales and materially adversely affect our results of operations and financial condition.
-In particular, we were significantly negatively impacted by the events of September 11, 2001.
+As a result, any deterioration in general economic or political conditions, or acts of war or terrorism that diminish consumer spending in the United States could reduce our sales and harm our results of operations.
+In particular, the events of September 11, 2001, significantly contributed to a 16.6% decline in net sales from fiscal 2001 to fiscal 2002.
+After September 11, 2001, there was a general decline and fear of a general decline in the economy that led many of our key customers to reduce their orders to us as well as a decline in travel, particularly leisure travel, that suppressed our sales in the golf and resorts markets.

-WE OPERATE IN A HIGHLY COMPETITIVE AND FRAGMENTED INDUSTRY.
+WE OPERATE IN A HIGHLY COMPETITIVE AND FRAGMENTED INDUSTRY; WE MAY NOT BE ABLE TO COMPETE SUCCESSFULLY OR MAINTAIN OUR PRICE POINTS.